Pretrained Model release v1.5#

 The pre-trained model can process stacks of geospatial data from different sensors with various resolutions and bands, and output vector embeddings.
 During pre-training, the model processes stacks of chips from different sensors along with metadata such as wavelengths, GSD, latitude/longitude, and time step.
 The task involves capturing spatial, temporal, and spectral information about Earth and representing these relationships in high-dimensional space.
 Each resulting embedding represents a specific area of Earth at a particular time.

-Clay v1 was trained on 70 million globally distributed chips of size 224x224, collected according to the land use/land cover (LULC) statistics of the globe.
-The training was conducted on AWS using four p5.48xlarge instances for ten epochs in May 2024.
+Clay v1.5 was trained on 70 million globally distributed chips of size 156x256, collected according to the land use/land cover (LULC) statistics of the globe.
+The training was conducted on AWS using 20 g6.48xlarge instances for ~100 epochs in Sep 2024.

 You can access the model weights on HuggingFace here.